Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

 We equip $E^{\mathbb N}$ with the product topology of the discrete topologies on $E$ and equip the set of infinite admissible words $E_A^{\infty}\subset E^{\mathbb N}$ with the subspace topology.
 This is the weakest topology with respect to which the canonical projections onto the coordinates are continuous.
 The space of continuous real-valued functions on $E_A^{\infty}$ is denoted by $\mathcal C (E_A^{\infty})$.
 Note that the geometric potential function $\xi$ belongs to $\mathcal C(E_A^{\infty})$.
-A crucial property of the geometric potential function is whether it is lattice or non-lattice. \begin{defn}[Cohomologous, lattice, non-lattice] \begin{enumerate} \item Two functions $f_1,$ $f_2\in\mathcal C( E_A^{\infty})$ are called \emph{cohomologous}, if there exists a function $\psi\in\mathcal C( E_A^{\infty})$ such that $f_1-f_2=\psi-\psi\circ\sigma$.
-A function $f\in\mathcal C( E_A^{\infty})$ is said to be \emph{lattice}, if $f$ is cohomologous to a function whose range is contained in a discrete subgroup of $\mathbb R$.
-Otherwise, we say that $f$ is \emph{non-lattice}. \item If the geometric potential function $\xi$ is non-lattice, then we call the cGDS $\Phi$ (and inaccurately also $F$) \emph{non-lattice}.
-On the other hand, if $\xi$ is lattice, then we call $\Phi$ (and inaccurately also $F$) \emph{lattice}. \end{enumerate} \end{defn}

-We let $\entro(\mu_{-\mdim\xi})$ denote the measure theoretical entropy of the shift-map $\sigma$ with respect to the unique $\sigma$-invariant Gibbs measure $\mu_{-\mdim\xi}$ for the potential function $-\mdim\xi$ (see \cref{eq:entropy} for a definition).
-The unique probability measure $\nu$ supported on $F$, which for all distinct $e,e'\in E$ satisfies
+A crucial property of $\xi$ is whether it is lattice or non-lattice. \begin{definition}[Co-homologous, lattice, non-lattice] ~\ Moreover, for $n\in\mathbb N$ we set